mfreeman17/GraphQL_Messanger/readme.md

-To run this api run uvicorn app.main:app
+To run this api I reccomend using docker.
+First build the project using:

+docker build -t graph-ql .
+Then you can use docekr compose up to start your session.

 This will start a session on localhost:8000
 In your browser go to localhost:8000/graphql.
 This will take you to GraphiQL which is an in-browser tool for writing, validating, and testing GraphQL queries.